dbt-labs/dbt-jobs-as-code/README.md

 ## Usage

+### Installation

+This package uses `poetry` for dependency management.
+In the near future the package might be added to PyPi but for now the installation is manual, as follows:

+1. clone this repository
+2. run `poetry install`
+3. run `poetry run dbt-jobs-as-code` to see the different list of commands available

 ### Pre-requisites

 The following environment variables are used to run the code:

 - `DBT_API_KEY`: [Mandatory] The dbt Cloud API key to interact with dbt Cloud.
-Can be a Service Token (preferred) or the API token for a given user
+Can be a Service Token (preferred, would require the "job admin" scope) or the API token of a given user
 - `DBT_BASE_URL`: [Optional] By default, the tool queries `https://cloud.getdbt.com`, if your dbt Cloud instance is hosted on another domain, define it in this env variable (e.g. `https://emea.dbt.com`)

 ### Commands